RHIT-CSSE/csse304/Homework/Macros/README.md

 # Racket Macros

 This is an individual assignment.
 In it, you will create syntactic extensions of Racket.
-You will NOT use youre interpreter to implement this code.
-For all problems, you must use "syntax-rules" and only syntax-rules to implement the macros.
+You will NOT use your interpreter to implement this code.
+For all problems, you must use "syntax-rules" and only "syntax-rules" to implement the macros.
 Any other means of implementing the macros will receive zero points.

 ## A Warning About Submitting

 Macro code, when implemented incorrectly, has a tendency to crash the grading scripts.
 Please do not submit macro code that crashes on gradescope, then email myself or the TAs asking to hand comment out individual testcases so you can get an individual point here or there.
 The policy is if your macro crashes gradescope, you do not get partial credit for that macro.
 Hence, there is no advantage to submitting a crashing macro implementation - if your macro does not work, replace it with the original NYI version from the repo and submit a version that does not require hand grading.

-## null-let
+## init

+This macro defines the variable names passed to it and initializes them to zero.
 Make a version of let called null-let where you don't have to specify values for the variables you create.
 Instead, each new variable should be set to null.

-    (null-let (a b c)
-          (set! a 'not-null)
-          (list a b c)) yields '(not-null () ())
+    (begin (init a b c) (list a b c))  returns '(0 0 0)

-null-let is allowed to expand into regular let-expressions.
-You might find it easier to expand it similarly to let*.
-That is allowed even though it is arguably needlessly inefficient.

 ## all-equal